mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/tangen_normal_brush_engine.rst

 A Normal map is an image that holds information for vectors.
 In particular, they hold information for Normal Vectors, which is the information for how the light bends on a surface.
 Because Normal Vectors are made up of 3 coordinates, just like colors, we can store and see this information as colors.

 Normals can be seen similar to the stylus on your tablet.
-Therefore, we can use the tilt-sensors that are available to some tablets to generate the colour of the normals, which can then be used by a 3d program to do lighting effects.
+Therefore, we can use the tilt-sensors that are available to some tablets to generate the color of the normals, which can then be used by a 3d program to do lighting effects.

 In short, you will be able to paint with surfaces instead of colors.